Bennie Demps: Execution

-On April 25, 2000, Florida Governor Jeb Bush signed a new death warrant for Bennie Demps, scheduling his death sentence to be carried out on May 31, 2000.
-However, the date was rescheduled to June 7, 2000, which was ten days away from Demps's 50th birthday.
-As of June 2000, the same month when Demps was slated to be executed, he was among 370 inmates incarcerated on death row in Florida.
+On April 25, 2000, Florida Governor Jeb Bush signed a new death warrant for Bennie Demps, scheduling his sentence to be carried out on May 31, 2000.
+However, the date was rescheduled to June 7, 2000, ten days away from Demps's 50th birthday.
+As of June 2000, the month Demps was slated to be executed, he was among 370 inmates incarcerated on death row in Florida.

 In a final attempt to evade execution, Demps filed last-minute appeals to delay his execution.
-Demps's first appeal was heard by Circuit Judge Robert Cates, but the appeal itself was denied on May 13, 2000.
+Demps's first appeal was heard by Circuit Judge Robert Cates, but was denied on May 13, 2000.
 Demps further appealed to the Florida Supreme Court, but the court rejected the appeal on May 23, 2000.
-Demps would file another appeal to the Florida Supreme Court, but it was rejected on June 5, 2000.
+Demps filed another appeal to the Florida Supreme Court, but it was rejected on June 5, 2000.

 On June 7, 2000, 49-year-old Bennie Eddie Demps was put to death by lethal injection at the Florida State Prison.
 This marked the state's third lethal injection execution since 1999.
 A few hours after Demps was executed, the state of Oklahoma executed Roger James Berget for the 1985 murder of a school teacher.

 According to reports, while strapped to the gurney, Demps exclaimed to witnesses and his lawyer that he was being "butchered" by prison officers and accused them of cutting him in the leg and groin.
-Prison officials refuted Demps's allegations and stated there was no problem with the procedure as the executioners were only trying to find a suitable vein, but the delay led to the execution taking less than an hour to be finally carried out, and Demps's was pronounced dead at 6:53pm.
+Prison officials refuted Demps's allegations and stated there was no problem with the procedure as the executioners were only trying to find a suitable vein, but the delay led to the execution taking less than an hour to be finally carried out, and Demps was pronounced dead at 6:53pm.
 Demps's last words were reportedly, "This is not an execution, this is murder.
 I am an innocent man."
 For his last meal, Demps ordered barbecued chicken and beef, french fries, dinner salad, Spanish rice, rolls, cherry vanilla and butter pecan ice cream, a mango, banana pudding and Pepsi.